pydio/pydio-doc-admin-guide/4_setup_workspaces_and_users/3_workspaces_additional_features/3_workspaces_enabling_quotas.md

 ### The meta.quota plugin
 If you need to enable some storage limitations for your users, the **meta.quota** plugin can be added as a workspace feature.
+To add it to workspaces go to **Workspaces & Users > Workspaces > Choose a workspace and edit it** and add the User Quota Feature.

 This will allow the following behaviors: